wintercms/docs/services-cache.md

 <a name="cache-usage"></a>
 ## Cache usage

-While most caching is handled internally by October, the `Cache` facade provides some simple methods for caching your own data.
+While most caching is handled internally by Winter, the `Cache` facade provides some simple methods for caching your own data.

 <a name="retrieving-items-from-the-cache"></a>
 ### Retrieving items from the cache